Recovering Accrued Debts from Tenants, Re-Establishing and Enforcing Lease Terms and Their Obligations

 Commercial leases are the foundation and essence of property management.
 Anyone who works in this area needs to be familiar with what they say, what they mean, and how to work them.
-In this course we explain the key commercial terms of a commercial lease, and focus on the problems the delegates themselves have encountered.
-Ideal for administrators who have not been trained in the nuances of property - administrators, PA's, secretaries, accounts personnel, facilities managers, newly qualified and APC candidates and will run as two virtual sessions of approximately two and a half hours in length and will include comfort breaks.
+It will explain the key commercial terms of a commercial lease, and focus on the problems the attending delegates have encountered.
+The course is ideal for administrators who have not been trained in the nuances of property - also PA's, secretaries, accounts personnel, facilities managers, newly qualified and APC candidates and will run as two virtual sessions of approximately two and a half hours in length and will include comfort breaks.